-Adults and Children: 4-10 ml blood sample in EDTA.
-Two blood tubes are required for predictive testing.
+Adults and Children: 4-6 ml blood sample in EDTA.
+Two 4 ml blood tubes are required for predictive testing.

 Neonates and Infants: A minimum of 1 ml blood sample in EDTA.

-Amniotic fluid and Chorionic villus samples are normally referred via the Cytogenetics Department.
+Amniotic fluid and Chorionic villus samples: Normally referred via the Cytogenetics Department.
 Maternal blood samples must accompany all prenatal samples unless the laboratory already has a maternal sample.

 Please note that the laboratory is unable to accept blood samples or saliva samples from patients who have received a heterologous bone marrow transplant (BMT), due to the presence of donor DNA.
 In these patients, a buccal swab sample or a skin biopsy should be referred.
 Please contact the laboratory for further advice on sample requirements.

-Please ensure that all samples are labelled with the patient's full name, date of birth, NHS number (if available) and the date taken,and that they are accompanied by a fully completed Referral Card (see above).
+Please ensure that all samples are labelled with the patient's full name, date of birth, NHS number (if available) and the date taken.
+They must also be accompanied by a fully completed Referral Card (see above).
 Samples that are unlabelled or incompletely labelled are not accepted.

 We also accept genomic DNA samples for testing.
 These samples should be labelled with at least two patient identifiers.
 Please see the specific information for each disease for guidelines on the amount of DNA required for each test type.